BSc (Hons) Biomedical Science

 About your course

-The professionally-accredited BSc (Hons) Biomedical Science at Liverpool John Moores University offers you exciting placement opportunities with our industry partners.
-The development of advanced laboratory skills are integral to this fascinating degree which covers the broad areas of human bioscience and diagnostic science.
+BSc (Hons) Biomedical Science is professionally accredited by the Institute of Biomedical Science and offers you exciting placement opportunities with our industry partners.
+The development of advanced laboratory skills are integral to this fascinating degree, which covers the broad areas of human bioscience and diagnostic science.